smarthall/ansible-mesos/README.md

-ansible-pgpool
+ansible-mesos
 ==============

-Ansible configuration to setup a HA postgres cluster with automated failover and recovery.
+Ansible configuration to setup a simple mesos cluster for testing.